Aleph-Alpha/intelligence-layer-sdk/README.md

 | 8     | Performance tips   | Contains some small tips for performance             | [performance_tips.ipynb](./src/examples/performance_tips.ipynb) |
 | 9     | Deployment         | Shows how to deploy a Task in a minimal FastAPI app. | [fastapi_example.py](./src/examples/fastapi_example.py)         |

-### How-Tos
+## How-Tos
 The how-tos are quick lookups about how to do things.
-Compared to the tutorials, they are shorter and do not explain the concepts they are using.
+Compared to the tutorials, they are shorter and do not explain the concepts they are using in-depth.

 | Tutorial                                                                            | Description                                                             |
 | ----------------------------------------------------------------------------------- | ----------------------------------------------------------------------- |